modeldatarcn/modeldatarcn.github.io/README.md

-Repository for EarthCube RCN: “What About Model Data?”
-Determining Best Practices for Archiving and Reproducibility Project Website
+## Repository for EarthCube RCN: “What About Model Data?”
+Determining Best Practices for Archiving and Reproducibility Project